ppmdo/airliner/README.md

         journey duration (default -1)

   -from string
-        3 letter upercase code for the city flying from.
+        3 letter uppercase code for the city flying from.

   -look-ahead int
         number of days to look ahead (default -1)